hiddenslate-dev/aktives-dataset-2022/README.md

 If you use AKTIVES Dataset 2022, please cite the article below:

-Coskun B., Ay S., Erol Barkana D., Bostancı H., Uzun İ., Oktay A.B., Tuncel B., Tarakçı D., AKTIVES: A physiological signal database of children with neurodevelopmental disorders for stress recognition research (202X).
+Coskun B., Ay S., Erol Barkana D., Bostancı H., Uzun İ., Oktay A.B., Tuncel B., Tarakçı D., AKTIVES: A physiological signal database of children with neurodevelopmental disorders for stress recognition (202X).
 XXXX.